-It is free from synthetic fertilisers, herbicides and pesticides which ultimately sustains the health of soils and ecosystems while combining tradition and scientific innovation to benefit the environment.
+It is entirely free from synthetic fertilisers, herbicides and pesticides.
+This ultimately sustains the health of the soil and ecosystems while combining tradition and scientific innovation to benefit the environment.

 Gunpowder Formosa Green Tea

-Nothing beats it in terms of flavour and aroma, with defined yet mellow smokey notes and grassy undertones being its crowning glory.
+Nothing beats it in terms of flavour and aroma, with defined yet mellow smoky notes and grassy undertones being its crowning glory.

 While some may choose to add lemon or honey, we recommend it served without such accompaniments so one can appreciate its excellent profile.

 One shouldn’t confuse this brew with the American punk rock band, Pinhead Gunpowder!